tebellombhele/tebellombhele/README.md

 ## 🚀 About Me

 I'm a BSc IT graduate specializing in Systems Engineering with a strong focus on cybersecurity, cloud, and compliance.
-Currently working on launching **SecureByte**, a cybersecurity SaaS startup focused on simplifying governance and risk assessments for SMEs in South Africa.
+Currently working on launching **SecureByte**, a cybersecurity  startup focused on simplifying governance and risk assessments for SMEs in South Africa.
 ---

 ## 🛠️ Technical Skills